ITRS-Group/cordial/tools/geneos/cmd/_docs/restart.md

 Normal behaviour is to send, on Linux, a `SIGTERM` to the process and wait for a short period before trying again until the process is no longer running.
 If this fails to stop the process a `SIGKILL` is sent to terminate the process without further action.
 If the `--kill`/`-K` option is used then the terminate signal is sent immediately without waiting.
 Beware that this can leave instance files corrupted or in an indeterminate state.

 If the `--log`/`-l` option is given then the logs of all instances that are started are followed until interrupted by the user.

+The options `--extras`/`-x` and `--env`/`-e` can be used to add one-off extra command line parameters and environment variables to the start-up of the process.
+This can be useful when you may need to run a Gateway with an option like `-skip-cache` after rotating key-files, e.g. `geneos restart gateway Example -x -skip-cache`.